Shedrack-Sunday/Shedrack-Sunday/README.md

 ### :man_technologist: About Me :
 I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the EMEA Region.

-### 📖 Currently an Outreachy contributor for May 2024 Internship cohort.

 - :zap: I take time to build my **problem-solving** skills in **Data structures and algorithms** on Codewars, Hackerank, and Leetcode.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Shedrack-blue?style=flat&logo=Linkedin&logoColor=white)]()